8th Annual Killer Nashville

 Silver Falchion Award™

-The purpose of the Killer Nashville Silver Falchion Award™ is to honor the best books readily available to a North American audience in any format within the past given year.
+The purpose of the Killer Nashville Silver Falchion Award™ is to honor the best books readily available to a North American audience in any format within the past year.
+The categories include both fiction and nonfiction.

 Entries will be evaluated by judges, who will choose five finalists in each of the following categories (category guidelines here):